aws-solutions/research-service-workbench-on-aws/DEVELOPMENT.md

 6. Alternatively you can use:
    - `rush build:test` - single command to perform `rush build && rush test` for each package.
 See `rush build:test -h` for more options
 7. `rush common-coverage-report` - updates root README file with code coverage summary
+8. `rush lint:fix` - automatically fixes most of the eslint problems.

 NOTE: to install new packages or dependencies: **DO NOT USE** `npm install`.
 Refer to the [documentation](https://rushjs.io/pages/developer/modifying_package_json/) for more details.
 Packages can be added/updated in 2 ways:
    - `rush add -p <PACKAGE_NAME>`.
 See `rush add -h` for more options.